Have you ever thought of Baghdad as a “city of peace” and “a miracle”?

 We couldn’t even escape President Trump during our trip.
 He came to Ireland shortly after us and we saw security patrols near his golf course.

 When we took a free walking tour through the historic streets of Romania’s capital, Bucharest, we were the only Americans.
 In the Bulgarian capital, Sofia, only one other American joined us and 23 tourists from Bulgaria, Canada, Italy, Japan, Latvia, Netherlands and Spain.
 Even in Tbilisi, the Georgian capital that’s been gaining buzz as a tourist hot spot, we felt alone.
-As I wrote then, a big world awaits beyond the American comfort zone.
+As I

 Then we took a two-day tour of the highlands, visiting Loch Ness and other sites.
 We were entranced by the striking bogs, heather and thistles despite pouring rain.